Articles on: Process Workflow

 }

-You can get the different values by navigating between the properties using a dot (.) or by indicating the index of the arrays in square brackets.
+You can obtain the different values by navigating through properties using a dot (.) or by indicating the array index within square brackets.

 Next we will see how to configure the output parameters to access some of the properties.